Nguyễn Bá Lương

-Nguyễn Bá Lương (21 January 1902 – 1989) was a South Vietnamese engineer and politician who served as a member of the House of Representatives of the Republic of Vietnam from 1967 until the collapse of South Vietnam on 30 April 1975.
-He also served as the 1st Speaker of the House of Representatives of the Republic of Vietnam from 1967 to 1971.
+Nguyễn Bá Lương (21 January 1902 – 11 May 1992) was a South Vietnamese engineer and politician who served as a member of the House of Representatives of the Republic of Vietnam from late October 1967 until the collapse and surrender of South Vietnam on 30 April 1975.
+He also served as the inaugural Speaker of the House of Representatives of the Republic of Vietnam from 1967 to 1971.